 Judge Eduardo Pablo Jiménez delivered the judgment for the Chamber.

-The main issue before the Chamber was to determine whether Santoro’s journalistic activities, in particular those that had a link with Marcelo D’Alessio could be framed as showing the journalist’s participation on coercion and attempted extorsion against two businessmen.
+The main issue before the Chamber was to determine whether Santoro’s journalistic activities, in particular those having a link with Marcelo D’Alessio, could be framed as showing the journalist’s participation in coercion and attempted extorsion against the two businessmen.

-The Chamber started by saying that the analysis of the case should be made with extreme carefulness in order to avoid a judicial decision that directly or indirectly hinders freedom of the press and that sanctions the relationship of an investigative journalist with a source.
-It also highlighted that they are not entitled to judge the quality or content of journalistic work, or the relationship between a journalist and his source, all those matters that are more related to ethical or credibility judgments by society [p.
+The Chamber started by saying that the it must exercise extreme caution in order to avoid a judicial decision that directly or indirectly hinders freedom of the press and that imposes sanctions on the protected relationship of an investigative journalist with his source.
+The Court also clarified that it was not entitled to judge the quality or content of journalistic work, or the relationship between a journalist and his source, since those matters pertained more to ethical or credibility judgments by society [p.
 90].

-The Chamber referred to Case Law of the Inter American Court of Human Rights, the Argentinian Supreme Court and of the U.S. Supreme Court on freedom of expression and of the press as rights that are part of the core of democratic society and said a decision like the one of the Federal Judge of Dolores constituted a real danger to those rights.
-Furthermore, the Chamber emphasized that the law and judges have a duty of precaution for the protection of press freedom, which implies preserving the journalist’s right to keep their sources in confidentiality with very specific exceptions that did not apply in Santoro’s case [p.
+The Chamber referred to Case Law of the Inter American Court of Human Rights, the Argentinian Supreme Court and of the U.S. Supreme Court on right to freedom of expression and the press constituting the core of democratic society and opined that a decision like the one of the Federal Judge of Dolores constituted a real danger to those rights.
+Furthermore, the Chamber emphasized that the law and judges had a duty of precaution towards the protection of press freedom, which also impliedly included preserving the journalist’s right to keep their sources confidential, subject to specific exceptions that did not apply in Santoro’s case [p.
 95].

 After referring to said principles, the Chamber concluded that there was not sufficient evidence regarding the alleged participation of Santoro in the coercion against Dovat.
 In that sense, the Chamber explained that there was no evidence of threats of an imminent and severe outcome from Santoro in order to have the interview with Dovat.
-The Chamber said that, in any case, the intimidation against Dovat was made by D’Alessio and he was the one who reached Santoro in order to arrange the interview.
-Furthermore, the Chamber highlighted that D’Alessio was the who referred to being “softening” Dovat, and not Santoro.
+The Chamber said that, in any case, the intimidation against Dovat was made by D’Alessio and he was the one who reached out to Santoro in order to arrange the interview.
+Furthermore, the Chamber highlighted that D’Alessio was the one “softening” Dovat, and not Santoro.

 The Chamber also highlighted that Dovat had declared on the case that Santoro had asked him if he wanted to have the interview and Santoro himself said that he made that question twice.
 The Chamber concluded that it was not possible to consider that as a coercion.
-It also underpinned a chat that was part of the evidence, in which Santoro responded to a proposal of D’Alessio of taking a photographer to the interview by saying that if Dovat agreed, they would record him with a cell phone.
+It also underpinned a chat that was part of the evidence, in which Santoro responded to a proposal by D’Alessio of taking a photographer to the interview by saying that if Dovat agreed, they would record him with a cell phone.
 Additionally, the Chamber referred to how Dovat spoke with several journalists about his case, showing that his relationship with the press was not limited to Santoro.

-The Chamber reached to the conclusion of considering that there was not enough evidence to prove the participation of Santoro in the case of Cifuentes.
-The Chamber emphasized the duty of precaution when judging a journalist who is working with confidential sources with a careful protection of the right to disseminate information [p.
+The Chamber reached to the conclusion that there was not enough evidence to prove the participation of Santoro in the case of Cifuentes.
+The Chamber emphasized the duty of precaution when judging a journalist who was working with confidential sources and enjoyed a careful protection of the right to disseminate information [p.
 104].

-The Chamber’s focus was in the alleged participation of Santoro in the pressures against Cifuentes through the mistaken mention of OPS instead of OAS in “Animales Sueltos”.
+The Chamber’s focus was on the alleged participation of Santoro in the pressures against Cifuentes through the mistaken mention of OPS instead of OAS in “Animales Sueltos”.
 The Chamber concluded that there was no evidence to discard the allegations that this was a mistake.